Nstl19/Expense_planner/README.md

 # 💸 Expense Planner

 A personal finance tracker Android app that helps users **plan budgets**, **track transactions**, and **visualize expenses** through **interactive charts**.
 Built with Firebase and MPAndroidChart for real-time and insightful financial management.
-The is not configured properly currently and so it doesn't look visually good on all android devices.
+The app is not configured properly currently and so it doesn't look visually good on all android devices.
 I may update the layout or rework the front end later on.

 ---